tisfeng/Easydict/README_EN.md

 // xxx is the obtained cookie
 easydict://writeKeyValue?EZBingCookieKey=xxx
 ```
+> [!NOTE]

-> Note that Bing TTS also uses a web interface, which is also easy to trigger interface restrictions and does not report errors, so if you set Bing to the default TTS, it is recommended to set cookies.
+> Bing TTS also uses a web API, which is also easy to trigger interface restrictions and does not report errors, so if you set Bing to the default TTS, it is recommended to set cookies.

 ## Smart query mode